batmany13/about-me/README.md

 __Personal Growth__

+[From Strength to Strength](https://arthurbrooks.com/from-strength-to-strength) by Arthur C Brooks - how to think about success and happiness in the second half of your life, especially poginant for strivers and overachievers.
+Thinking about moving fluid intelligence to Crystallized intelligence  (and also explains why I so enjoy mentoring).
-[The Happiness Advantage](https://www.shawnachor.com/books/happiness-advantage/)  by Shawn Achor - positive psychology have shown that happiness fuels success, not the other way around
+[The Happiness Advantage](https://www.shawnachor.com/books/happiness-advantage/)  by Shawn Achor - positive psychology have shown that happiness fuels success, not the other way around.
 [Making of a Corporate Athelte](https://hbr.org/2001/01/the-making-of-a-corporate-athlete) - Need oscillation cycles of stress and recovery, how to increase your physical, emotional, mental, and spirtual capacity.
 [Think Again](https://adamgrant.net/book/think-again/) by Adam Grant - Rethinking cycle of Humility, doubt, curiosity and discovery.
 Are you a preacher, prosecutor or politician with your ideas?
 [Getting Naked, A business Fable](https://www.amazon.com/Getting-Naked-Business-Shedding-Sabotage-ebook/dp/B0032ZD0OI/ref=sr_1_1?keywords=getting+naked&qid=1577990890&s=digital-text&sr=1-1) by Patrick Lencioni - Don't be driven by fear of losing the business, being embarrassed or being inferior, be curious